Solar Initiatives

 Last Updated March 28, 2025

-The Campus Connector is a concept currently being explored by the university to provide efficient high-capacity transit between the central, medical and north campuses in Ann Arbor.
-The concept would feature two major components: (1) a high-capacity bus rapid transit (BRT) system; and (2) an automated transit system (ATS) using electric passenger cars with rubber tires for noise reduction running along an elevated guideway.
+The Automated Transit System (ATS) is a concept currently being explored by the university to provide efficient high-capacity transit between the central, medical and north campuses in Ann Arbor.
+The concept could feature electric passenger cars with rubber tires for noise reduction running along an elevated guideway.
+A high-capacity dedicated bus lane system could complement with the ATS.

-What’s the timeline for designing and launching the Campus Connector’s automated transit system?
+What’s the timeline for designing and launching an ATS?

 When did this concept begin?

-U-M has been exploring a Connector concept for more than a decade, in collaboration with the city of Ann Arbor, the Ann Arbor Downtown Development Authority, the Ann Arbor Area Transportation Authority, and various members of the local community.
+U-M has been exploring an ATS concept for more than a decade, in collaboration with the city of Ann Arbor, the Ann Arbor Downtown Development Authority, the Ann Arbor Area Transportation Authority, and various members of the local community.
 Feasibility studies began at that time.

 Will there be more community engagement before the ATS route is finalized?

-Yes, as the university explores the Campus Connector, it will continue to work with and learn from both the university and local community, including students, faculty, staff, community residents, city administrators, elected officials, university alumni and others.
+Yes, as the university explores the concept, it will continue to work with and learn from both the university and local community, including students, faculty, staff, community residents, city administrators, elected officials, university alumni and others.

 Last Updated January 15, 2025